ivanreese/visual-programming-codex/implementations.md

 ### [Dynamicland](http://dynamicland.org)
-* Programing wrested away from the screen, rendered into that most immersive and expressive medium, the tangible world.
+* Programing wrested away from the screen, rendered into that most immersive and expressive medium: the physical world.

 ### Fabrik